ianstormtaylor/slate/docs/concepts/11-typescript.md

 - `Range`
 - `Point`

 Feel free to extend these types but extended these types should be considered experimental.
-We are actively looking for better ways to implement this.
+We are looking for better ways to implement this.

-For some examples of how to extend these types, see `packages/slate-react/src/custom-types.ts` in the slate repository.
+For some examples of how to use types, see `packages/slate-react/src/custom-types.ts` in the slate repository.